 Tips for Retirement Planning

-- Consider working with a financial advisor as you seek unclaimed pension money and consider how to deploy it.
+- Consider working with a financial advisor as you seek unclaimed pension money and decide how to deploy it.
 Finding a financial advisor doesn’t have to be hard.
-SmartMoney’s matching tool can connect you with several advisors in your area within minutes.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- A 401(k) calculator can give you a good idea of how much you need to put away from your salary to meet your retirement goals.
+- A 401(k) calculator can help you determine how much you need to save to meet your goals.
 If you switch jobs, be sure to make a direct 401(k) rollover to your new employer’s plan.

 Photo credit: ©iStock.com/koya79, ©iStock.com/svetikd, ©iStock.com/Geber86